-Re-admission after dismissal from any accredited (associate or bachelors degree) nursing program will be determined on a case-by-case basis.
+Readmission after dismissal from any accredited (associate or bachelor's degree) nursing program will be determined on a case-by-case basis.
 All students seeking re-admission must compete with the current applicant pool.
+Applicants with two or more unsatisfactory grades in nursing courses will not be considered for readmission in the BSN program.